MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 We recommend that our ISV partners who build multi-tenant solutions acquire a new sandbox Microsoft 365 tenant with Copilot.
 ISVs that want to do this must be a member of the [Microsoft 365 Developer Technology Adoption Program (TAP)](https://aka.ms/m365devtap).

-#### Technical and licensing requirements for ISVs partners in the TAP

-Developers must acquire the Microsoft 365 E5 Developer SKU V2 (without Windows and Audio-conferencing).
-This provides up to 25 developer licenses for Copilot for Microsoft 365.

-### Enterprise customers with Microsoft Copilot for Microsoft 365
+### Customers with existing Microsoft 365 and Copilot licenses

-It is also possible to develop Copilot integrations by working directly in an enterprise production environment.
-Customers should call their Microsoft representative to get more information on how to acquire Copilot.
+It is also possible to develop Copilot integrations by working directly in a Microsoft 365 E3 or E5 production environment with Copilot licensing.
+Contact your Microsoft representative to [add Copilot to your Microsoft plan](https://www.microsoft.com/microsoft-365/enterprise/copilot-for-microsoft-365#Pricing).

-#### Technical and licensing requirements for enterprise users

-Copilot users must have either a Microsoft 365 E3 or E5 license and a Microsoft Entra ID account, which gives them access to the Microsoft 365 apps and services that work with Copilot.
 Enterprise customers need to be on the Current Channel or Monthly Enterprise Channel for Microsoft 365 apps to have access to Copilot.

 ## Extensibility